Food Allergies & Intolerances

-Additional information on gastro-oesophageal reflux are provided in RISA’s book “Reflux Reality: A Guide for Families” by Glenda Blanch.
+Additional information on gastro-oesophageal reflux is provided in RISA’s book “Reflux Reality: A Guide for Families” by Glenda Blanch.

-Article on eating out for the digestively challenged (focussed on Sydney) but provides some options for breastfeeding mums.
+The article on eating out for the digestively challenged (Sydney-focused) provides some options for breastfeeding mums.

-1. Orman, A and Joshi, Dr. P, 2009, Managing your child’s food allergies.
+- Orman, A and Joshi, Dr P, 2009, Managing your child’s food allergies.
 Harper Collins Publishers, Sydney.

-2. Brostoff, Dr. J & Gamlin, L, 1998, The Complete Guide to Food Allergy and Intolerance.
+- Brostoff, Dr J & Gamlin, L, 1998, The Complete Guide to Food Allergy and Intolerance.
 Bloomsbury Publishing PLC.

-5. Dengate, S, 2008, Fed Up: Understanding how food affects your child and what you can do about it.
-Random House Australia, Milsons Point, N.S.W.
+- Dengate, S, 2008, Fed Up: Understanding how food affects your child and what you can do about it.
+Random House Australia, Milsons Point, NSW